ericjia100/ericjia/README.md

 ## Contact

-You can reach me through my email: [ericjia100@berkeley.edu](ericjia100@berkeley.edu).
+If you have any questions or concerns, you can reach me through my email: ericjia100@berkeley.edu.
-Or, you can contact me through this [completely anonymous form](https://docs.google.com/forms/d/e/1FAIpQLSepvIMdvuwMXqr6XmOlG0QqPh0x7R6JLb8F1I3xSeI7AmyRLA/viewform?usp=sf_link)!
+If you have any feedback, you can contact me through this [completely anonymous form](https://docs.google.com/forms/d/e/1FAIpQLSepvIMdvuwMXqr6XmOlG0QqPh0x7R6JLb8F1I3xSeI7AmyRLA/viewform?usp=sf_link)!

-## Resume